Ryan Tang

 I'm Ryan, a senior in high school.
 Thanks for visiting this corner of the internet!

 I love learning new things and building projects.
-I’m currently an active researcher at the University of Texas in the Oden Institute Center for Computational Molecular Sciences, where I develop machine learning applications for computational physics, specifically molecular simulation.
+I'm currently a researcher in the Henkelman Research Group at UT Austin where I work on machine learning applications for computational physics, specifically molecular simulation.

 What is it that you do, exactly?